 3) In case of signing on behalf of a company, the certification must clearly state that the ‘Practising Solicitor’/‘Notary Public’ is satisfied that the signatory has the full authority and the capacity to sign of behalf of the company.

 4) Power of Attorney that contains any kind of authorisation for the purpose of selling lands or properties located outside the borders of “The Hashemite Kingdom of Jordan” or in contrary with the Jordanian public order and morals CANNOT be legalised;

-Method of Payment: card only
+Method of Payment: card and online payment only

 Opening hours: 10:00 am to 1:00 pm (Lodging) and 2:30 pm to 4:00 pm (collection) Monday to Friday